umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/api/media/index.md

 Updates an existing media item and optionally uploads a file to the updated item.

 Media would typically contain an upload field (the `Image` and `File` media types has this by default), which means it is possible to send a file along with the request to update an existing media item.
 This is done by sending a multi-part request with the json body and the file.
+If the media item does not contain a file you can send a regular json request to update the media.

 **URL**: `/media/{id}`